M45-Science/ChatWire/README.md

 | `-regCommands` | Register Discord commands. |
 <br>

-### Discord bot perms:
+### Setting up your Discord bot
-The bot needs presence intent, server members intent, message content intent
+1. Visit <https://discord.com/developers/applications> and create a **New Application**.
-Perms: view channels, manage channels, Manage roles, send messages, embed links, attach files, mention all roles, manage messages (delete message, if register code leaked), read message history, use application commands.
+2. Under **Bot** click **Add Bot**.
+Enable the *Presence*, *Server Members* and *Message Content* intents and grant these permissions: view channels, manage channels, manage roles, send messages, embed links, attach files, mention all roles, manage messages (delete message if register code leaked), read message history and use application commands.
+3. Copy the **Token** from the bot page and note the **Application ID** from *OAuth2 > General*.
+4. In Discord enable *Developer Mode* and right click your server to **Copy ID** for the guild ID.
+5. Copy a channel ID or leave `ChatChannel` blank in `cw-local-config.json` and ChatWire will create one on first run.

 ### Development and Testing